DLTcollab/sse2neon/README.md

 * [srsLTE](https://github.com/srsLTE/srsLTE) is an open source SDR LTE software suite.
 * [SSW](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library) is a fast implementation of the [Smith-Waterman algorithm](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm), which uses the SIMD instructions to parallelize the algorithm at the instruction level.
 * [Surge](https://github.com/surge-synthesizer/surge) is an open source digital synthesizer.
+* [The Forge](https://github.com/ConfettiFX/The-Forge) is a cross-platform rendering framework, providing building blocks to write your own game engine.
 * [Typesense](https://github.com/typesense/typesense) is a fast, typo-tolerant search engine for building delightful search experiences.
 * [VelocyPack](https://github.com/arangodb/velocypack) is a fast and compact format for serialization and storage.
 * [VOLK](https://github.com/gnuradio/volk), Vector-Optimized Library of Kernel, is a sub-project of [GNU Radio](https://www.gnuradio.org/).